iagsdc/oauth2_client_gmail_plugin/README.md

 your vendor directory.

 To install this module, place it in the /oauth2_client/modules directory.
-If this is the first or only plugin installed for oauth2_client, you will have to create the 'modules' directory.
+If this is the first or only plugin installed for oauth2_client, you may have to create the 'modules' directory.

 Before using this module, it is necessary to set up a Client ID and Client Secret on Google.
 Here is how to do that as of April, 2024, and configure this module:

 1. Sign in to your Google Workspace account.
+The username of the Google account must be your site email address, entered in Drupal on the 'Basic site settings' page (/admin/config/system/site-information).

 2. Go to https://console.cloud.google.com/.